Trinity Logo

 • An understanding of the interrelationship of disciplines and the interdisciplinary approach;

-• Acquisition of competency in one of five areas of concentration within the major;
+• Acquisition of competency in an area of concentration within the major;

 • Advancement to the level of intermediate written and oral competency in a second language;